TashaMC/giac-seed/README.md

 giac-seed (grunt-ionic-angular-cordova seed)
 =========

-The alternative starter template for ionic framework angular project (http://ionicframework.com/) for Cordova with Grunt automatization.
+The alternative starter template for ionic-angular project (http://ionicframework.com/) for Cordova with Grunt automatization.

 Installation
 =========